 1. Clearance: Approved and cleared files do not require additional approval unless established by ICs as part of their internal clearance procedures and policies, or unless they have substantial changed, as determined through review.
-The goal of clearance is to ensure that any online materials and content adhere to all applicable requirements concerning release of government information to the public, which NIH staff, stakeholders, members of the wider public, and patients and minors,.
-When multiple ICs are involved, the primary IC responsible for producing the content shall be responsible for meeting clearance requirements.
+The goal of clearance is

-- 2. Section 508: Section 508 of the Rehabilitation Act requires federal agencies to use accessible information and communication technology (ICT), whether procured, developed, or maintained.
+- to ensure that any online materials and content adhere to all applicable requirements concerning release of government information to the public, which NIH staff, stakeholders, members of the wider public, and patients and minors,.
+When multiple ICs are involved, the primary IC responsible for producing the content shall be responsible for meeting clearance requirements. - 2.
+Section 508: Section 508 of the Rehabilitation Act requires federal agencies to use accessible information and communication technology (ICT), whether procured, developed, or maintained.
 A 1998 amendment requires that all Web content be equally accessible to people with disabilities.
 This includes Web applications, Web pages, and all attached files.
 Section 508 applies to intranet as well as public-facing Web pages and extends to all HHS websites, internal or external, owned, managed or funded by Operating and Staff Divisions, whether developed by staff or acquired through contracts, cooperative agreements, grants and/or formally established partnerships with other government entities and/or the private sector.
 To the extent possible, documents targeted for online availability should be compliant with Section 508 standards that ensure accessibility to people with disabilities.
 The DigitalGov.gov website provides accessibility guidance through a collection of links and resources. - 3.
-Copyrights and Electronic Access: Materials and products authored by government employees as part of official duties are not subject to copyright in the United States.
-The author's version of a manuscript submitted to a journal or publication may be scanned and posted on an IC website.
-In general, however, NIH respects the embargo period (up to 12 months) observed by Pub Med Central for posting a journal's final published manuscript.
-To the extent possible, the scanned document should be compliant with Section 508 standards that ensure accessibility to Federal resources for people with disabilities. - 4.
+Copyrights and Electronic Access: Materials and products authored by government employees as part of official duties are not subject to copyright in the United States. - 4.
 Computer Security: Existing Federal policies developed in concert with computer security laws provide appropriate safeguards to ensure the integrity of NIH documents and that information developed by employees and contractors is protected from unauthorized access, revision, corruption, and falsification.